project-meucci/thimm.github.io/docs/Farmerama/37-intergenerational-tensions-compost-tea-revisited-agroforestry-and-dutch-innovation.md

 ---
-title: 37: intergenerational tensions, compost tea revisited, agroforestry and Dutch innovation
+title: 37 Intergenerational Tensions Compost Tea Revisited Agroforestry And Dutch Innovation
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-08-25)